Hostinger vs Bluehost 2026: Speed, Price & WordPress

 First-time WordPress site

 Bluehost winsFor a first-time WordPress site built with the help of WordPress.org documentation, Bluehost's official recommendation is a meaningful signal — community resources, tutorials, and the WordPress team itself point beginners there.
-Bluehost's guided WordPress onboarding wizard and cPanel interface align with what most hosted tutorials show.
-Hostinger is faster and cheaper, but if you're working through official WordPress documentation for the first time, Bluehost's ecosystem alignment reduces confusion.
+Bluehost's guided WordPress onboarding wizard, cPanel interface, and pre-installed Yoast SEO align with what most hosted tutorials show.
+Hostinger is faster and cheaper overall, but if you're working through official WordPress documentation for the first time, Bluehost's ecosystem alignment reduces confusion.

 Performance-conscious site